kalpana-eng/trader-risk-dashboard/README.md

 Kalpana Kumari

-Built As Part of the **TrdaerScape Full-Satck Developer Assignment**.
+Built As Part of the **TrdaerScape Full Satck Developer Assignment**.